1. The Vardhana dynasty is also called the ____________.

 Explanation: His reign was culturally rich and tolerant.

-90. Harsha’s literary contributions (plays) show his interest in:
+90. Harsha’s literary contributions (plays) show his interest in____________.

 A) Science